shireenf-ibm/stackrox/roxctl/netpol/README.md

 ## Command Objective

-Generate a file that allows users to visualize the **connectivity-diff** between two versions of workloads and network policy manifests.
+Generate a file that allows users to visualize the **netpol connectivity diff** between two versions of workloads and network policy manifests.

 ## Usage

-### Producing connectivity-diff from YAML manifests (network policies and workload resources)
+### Producing connectivity diff from YAML manifests (network policies and workload resources)

-To produce a semantic-diff report, `roxctl connectivity-diff` requires two folders, `dir1` and `dir2`, each containing Kubernetes manifests, including network policies.
+To produce a semantic-diff report, `roxctl netpol connectivity diff --dir1=<folder1> --dir2=<folder2>` requires two folders, `dir1` and `dir2`, each containing Kubernetes manifests, including network policies.
 The manifests must not be templated (e.g., Helm charts) to be considered.
-All YAML files that could be accepted by `kubectl apply -f` will be accepted as a valid input and searched by `roxctl connectivity-diff`.
+All YAML files that could be accepted by `kubectl apply -f` will be accepted as a valid input and searched by `roxctl netpol connectivity diff`.